andreykobal/opbnb-ai-nft-avatars/README.md

 6. Configure the Metamask wallet by connecting it to the opBNB network and obtaining the necessary testnet tokens [opBNB Getting Started]([https://docs..network/develop/](https://docs.bnbchain.org/opbnb-docs/docs/build-on-opbnb/getting-started)).

-7. Build and run the game to start playing Adventure Game Template!
+7. Build and run the game to start playing Interactive AI NFT Avatars!

 ## Smart Contract Deployment